Course syllabus

 - Don’t ignore the reading.
 I recommend skimming the text before class for a primer on the relevant topic(s) and then reading in full depth after class.

-Remember that while I am here to help, you are responsible for your own learning.
-The increased flexibility and autonomy you have in college carries with it the expectation that you take initiative in making use of the resources available to help you succeed.
-Please don’t be shy about asking questions in class, coming to office hours, seeking help from our learning assistant, finding help among peers, and using tutoring resources on campus.
+Remember that while I am here to help, you are responsible for your own learning, and I expect you to take initiative in making use of the resources available to help you succeed.

 Policies